 The 54th Massachusetts Regiment passed muster on 28 May 1863, a few days later they were transported South landing at Buford, South Carolina, on 3 June, where they were immediately put to doing manual labour.

 Colonel Shaw was as outraged, this was not what they had been trained for and he argued long and hard for them to see combat.

 On 11 June they were permitted to accompany the 2nd South Carolina Volunteers, another black regiment, under the command of a fanatical abolitionist Colonel James Montgomery on a raid to the town of Darien in Georgia.
 Montgomery took little pride in his men and they were effectively a regiment in name only, as far as he was concerned they were neither soldiers nor people to be respected or admired they were merely to be used as instruments of God’s punishment.

 Darien was undefended and of little strategic value, nevertheless Montgomery ordered it to be looted and set alight.
-When Shaw was ordered to do likewise he at first demurred but in the end had little choice but to comply.
+When Shaw was told to order his men to do likewise he demurred but in the end he had little choice but to comply.
 Even so, as Montgomery’s men broke ranks and looted for all they were worth the men of the 54th Massachusetts maintained discipline and took only what could be used back in camp.
 This was not what they had enlisted for and Colonel Shaw was later to refer to the raid on Darien as a Satanic Act.

 This did little to help the families of the soldiers back home many of whom in the year between were reduced into penury with some living on charity and others forced into the workhouse.

 On the 8 July, the 54th Massachusetts participated in a landing on James Island near Charleston.